Jane Street Capital

+Jane Street Capital is an American electronic market making company headquartered in Manhattan, New York City.
+It is one of the largest market making firms in the United States along with Virtu and Citadel Securities.
+It employs approximately 3,000 people across its global offices, and trades across more than twenty countries.

-Jane Street originally traded American depositary receipts, but has since traded exchange-traded funds (ETFs), commodities, indexes and derivative products, and fixed income.
-They do not have a clear management structure, but instead operate like an “anarchist commune”.
+Jane Street originally traded American depositary receipts but has since traded exchange-traded funds, commodities, index, fixed income, and derivative products.
+The firm does not maintain a standard management structure, with its workforce and leadership co-operating like an "anarchist commune".

-In 2025, Jane Street was temporarily banned by the Securities and Exchange Board of India (SEBI) in India for alleged market-manipulation.

-Leadership Culture
+History

 Jane Street was co-founded by Tim Reynolds, Robert Granieri, Marc Gerstein, and Michael Jenkins in 1999.
 Reynolds, Granieri, and Jenkins were former traders at Susquehanna International Group, while Gerstein was a developer at IBM.
+The firm's name was chosen by its founders after Jane Street in Greenwich Village, which they selected at random; the company has never been headquartered on the street.
 Jane Street was sued by Susquehanna for poaching top talent with proprietary information, but no action has been taken since the filing.
+Granieri is the only founder still at the company, as of 2026.

+Leadership culture

-Robert Granieri is the only founder still at the company, but Jane Street does not have a CEO.
-The company is informally led by a group of 30 or 40 senior executives, and all employees are paid based on the firm's collective profits, not personal trading gains.
+The company is informally led by a group of 30 or 40 senior executives and has historically not maintained a CEO.
+All employees are paid based on the firm's collective profits, not personal trading gains.

 In 2025, Jane Street employs approximately 3,000 employees, with its headquarters located in New York City’s Financial District's 250 Vesey Street.

-Outreach

-Former and current executives partially attribute Jane Street’s success to their love of puzzles.
-Every one or two months, Jane Street releases a puzzle to the public to solve, displaying contestants who submitted correct solutions on its website.
-Jane Street holds in-person events including SEE, AMP, INSIGHT, and FTTP, which range from day-long to weeks-long, teaching students STEM-related topics for quantitative trading.

 In November 2020, Jane Street hosted a market prediction competition with a $100K prize pool that ran until August 2021.
 The stock trading data in the Jane Street dataset provided for this competition has been used in research studies aimed at improving trading decision-making.